-But thank God Gutter Books decided to re-release the novel because it would be an absolute tragedy to lose this incredibly moving story to the mechanisms of the writing and publishing business.
+But thank God Gutter Books decided to re-release Love Stories Are Too Violent For Me.
+It would be a tragedy to lose this fantastic novel to the mechanisms of the writing and publishing business.

 Vic Valentine, Private Eye

 Viharo’s protagonist, Vic Valentine, is as hapless as he is authentic.
 Vic is a hopeless romantic looking for love in all the wrong places, still reeling from a lost love in his past.

 Love Stories picks up in San Francisco, California.
 Vic Valentine is haphazardly hired on to search for a brutish, alcohol-soaked professional baseball player’s estranged wife.